 This simple cloud network is designed to make it easy to launch an instance when trying out Oracle Cloud Infrastructure.
 When you create your production instances, ensure that you create appropriate security lists and route table rules to restrict network traffic to your instances.

 Edit the Default Security List to Allow Traffic to Your Windows Instance

 To enable network traffic to reach your Windows instance, you need to add a security list rule to enable Remote Desktop Protocol (RDP) access.
-Specifically, you need a stateful ingress rule for TCP traffic on destination port 3389 from source 0.0.0.0/0 and any source port.
+Specifically, for the default security list (which is used by the public subnet), you need a stateful ingress rule for TCP traffic on destination port 3389 from source 0.0.0.0/0 and any source port.